 Need help finding things to do?
 Need directions?
 Have other questions?
 Stop by our store here on Lower Twin and let us help you out.
-We have free maps, visitors guides, detailed maps for purchase, directions and recommended places to visit posted in our visitors area located in our Deli.
+We have free maps, visitor guides, detailed maps for purchase, directions, and recommended places to visit posted in our visitors' area located in our Deli.
 Enjoy Free WiFi and a bite to eat while you plan out your adventures here in the High Sierra.

-Fishing on both Upper and Lower Twin offers great fun from boat or shore.
-The top 2 state record Brown Trout come out of these lakes weighing in at over 26 lbs!
-Stop by our boat house and get a map of Lower Twin and find out what bait and lures are working well and where.
+Fishing on both the Upper and Lower Twin offers great fun from boat or shore.
+The top 2 state record Brown Trout comes out of these lakes weighing in at over 26 lbs!
+Stop by our boathouse and get a map of Lower Twin and find out what bait and lures are working well and where.

 Mono Lake is South of Bridgeport on Highway 395.
 On the South Side of the beautiful Salt Lake, you can take the South Tufa Trail and see these amazing Tufa Towers.